by Philip-Todd Franklin

 The Phantom Stranger looked at him with pity.
 “Know that, despite the fact that he spared your life, he did fully expect you to die along with everything else around the cave once he had accomplished the work for his master.
 It was only due to our timely intervention that the Two Arm Death did not consume the world entire.
 I’m sorry to tell you, Buddy, that the old friend you knew no longer exists — he is long dead, and all that remains is his master’s evil.”

-“Come on, Buddy, we’ve got to head back to my headquarters,” Rip said, grabbing Animal Man’s arm and dragging him toward the Time Sphere.
+“Come on, Buddy, we’ve got to head back to my base,” Rip said, grabbing Animal Man’s arm and dragging him toward the Time Sphere.

-For a second Buddy started to struggle with Rip before he finally let him direct him toward the ship.
-Turning he shouted back toward the Phantom Stranger with concern, “What’s going to happen with Roger?”
+For a moment Buddy resisted Rip, before finally allowing himself to be directed toward the ship.
+Turning, he shouted back toward the Phantom Stranger, “What’s going to happen with Roger?”

 “I think you already know,” said the Stranger.
 “He must pay the price for playing with fire.”